John-Rood/VectorVault/README.md

 <br>

 Use VectorVault:
+1. Create an instance of the Vault class - a new vault will be created if name does not exist
+2. Gather some text data we want to store
+3. Add the data to the Vault
+4. Add your openai key to environment variable (vectors are processed through openai)
+5. Get vectors embeddings
+6. Save to the cloud vault
 ```
 from vectorvault import Vault

-# Create an instance of the Vault class - a new vault will be created if name does not exist
 vault = Vault(user='your_user_id', api_key='your_api_key', vault='name_of_your_vault)

-# Some text data we want to store
 text_data = 'some data'

-# Add the data to the Vault
 vault.add(text_data)

-# add your openai key to environment variable
 os.environ['OPENAI_API_KEY'] = 'your_openai_api_key'

 # Get vecctor embeddings - automatic rate limiting built in + auto batched and concurrently processed for fastest possible embed time.
 vault.get_vectors()

-# Save the vectors and data to the Vault
 vault.save()
 ```